liftoffcli/liftoff/README.md

 ## Usage

-Liftoff adds the `liftoff` command to your PATH:
+Liftoff adds the `liftoff` command to your PATH.
+These commands are meant to be run in directories containing existing Xcode projects.

 ```
 $ liftoff